 Now it’s time to put the fat in storage.
 Since bacon grease is fat from pig’s stomach, it is a type of lard, and storage is similar to lard too.
 That means you can keep it in the pantry, but it will retain quality for longer if stored in the fridge.
 Plus keeping the homemade fat in the fridge brings many people peace of mind, so that’s the preferred place to store it.

 When storing bacon grease, many people just add and scoop from the same jar over and over.
 As you can probably imagine, the fat won’t last forever in super good quality.
 Because of that, I suggest switching to a new container every 3 to 6 months.
 That means you add any new bacon grease to a new jar and use up the fat from the old one.
 This way you never have bacon grease that’s stored for like five or more years.

-Last but not least, once you’ve used the stored bacon grease for cooking, don’t try to save it and reuse.
+Last but not least, once you’ve used the stored bacon grease for cooking, don’t try to save it and reuse it.
 It will take some of the flavors of what you are cooking and lose some of its own.
 Plus there will be some microbes that might cause the fat to go rancid.
-Just discard it after using.
+Just discard it after use.